 Add after:

-// Template header, feel free to customize it, but DO NOT INDENT THE PHP CODE
+// Template header, feel free to customize this

 function template_header($title) {